 "Tech Papers" by panic

-Adapting a V8 Intake Manifold from Another Engine
+Adapting an Intake Manifold from Another Engine

 The bore pitch (the center-to-center distance between adjacent cylinders in the same bank) must be similar.
 Gross differences will cause a fatal mis-alignment on three of the four ports in each bank.